Where to Put Safety? Control Barrier Function Placement in Networked Control Systems: Disturbance Tolerance of Locally and Remotely Placed CBFs

 \section{Disturbance Tolerance of Locally and Remotely Placed CBFs}

-In the following sections, we explore, under Assumption \ref{as:feasibility}, the inherent disturbance tolerance of the considered architectures while preserving safety, and examine how they trade off.
+In the following sections, we explore the inherent error tolerance of the considered architectures with respect to the additive disturbance bound while preserving safety, and examine how they trade off.
 We start with the local, myopic version.